 - Therapy-interfering behaviors: Any behavior that interferes with the person receiving effective treatment.
 This can be on the part of the individual being treated or the therapist.
 These include coming late to sessions, canceling appointments, and being non-cooperative in working towards treatment goals.

-- Quality of life behaviors: This includes any other type of behavior that interferes with having a reasonable quality of life such as SUDs, mental disorders, relationship issues, and financial or housing problems.
+- Life quality behaviors: This includes any other type of behavior that interferes with having a regular life, such as SUDs, mental disorders, relationship issues, and financial or housing problems.

-- Skills acquisition: This is the need for individuals in treatment to learn new skillful behaviors to replace behaviors that weren’t effective and help them achieve their goals.
+- Skills acquisition: This is the need for individuals in treatment to learn new behaviors to replace behaviors that weren’t effective in order to help them achieve their goals.

 - Relieving physical discomfort related to abstinence and/or withdrawal